 Denigration: Sending information about another person that is fake, damaging and untrue.
 Sharing photos of someone to ridicule, spread fake rumours or gossip.
-Altering photos/videos of others and posting them online including creating offensive Memes.
+Altering photos/videos of others and posting them online including creating offensive Memes or AI deep-fakes.